12/30/06 County bears flooding, proposes health center

 Schrader said he was still in the process of looking at potential properties for a new jail, along with properties for a potential relocation of the Department of Motor Vehicles, currently located in the basement of the Cortland County Courthouse.

+Meanwhile, planning for renovating the county courthouse also began this year.
 The Legislature recently accepted bids for the first phase of work, which should begin in January, and which will cost about $660,000.

 The first phase involves relocating the main entry and security checkpoint from the back basement entrance to the historic front entrance, installing a wheelchair-accessible ramp at the front entrance and relocating the law library.